 Which gears to pick will largely depend on your skill level.
 Everybody loves a good catch, regardless of experience level—beginners need simplicity and affordability, while experienced bow fishers deserve precision and engines that pack a punch.

-• Beginners: Rather, go with lightweight recurve bows and user-friendly bottle reels.
-The good thing about these options is that they are easy to handle and don't overwhelm beginners with complex equipment instead of concentrating on showing them the basics.
+• Beginners: Instead, opt for lightweight recurve bows and user-friendly bottle reels.
+The good thing about these options is that they are easy to handle and don't overwhelm beginners with complex equipment; instead, they concentrate on showing them the basics.

 • Advanced: For more experienced bow fishers, compound bows are highly variable for fast, efficient action, and spin-cast reels are preferred.
-Specialty arrows for bigger fish or targeted species take you to a higher level of performance.
+Specialty arrows for larger fish or targeted species elevate your performance to a higher level.

 B. Budget

 When it comes to choosing bow fishing gear, budget is key.
-Whatever your budget, whether you're a beginner or looking to buy premium equipment, you can choose from one of the many options available.
+Whatever your budget, whether you're a beginner or looking to purchase premium equipment, you can choose from a wide range of options available.

 • Affordable Options: Good rookie and fiberglass arrow bows strike a balance between price and performance.
 Reels for specific bottles can also be a low-cost approach to reliability.

-• Premium Setups: Compound bows with more advanced features, such as customizable draw weights and user-friendly grips, are ideal for enthusiasts and serious bow fishers.
-The best performance is meant for high-end spin cast reels and hybrid arrows made of carbon and fiberglass.
+• Premium Setups: Compound bows with more advanced features, such as customizable draw weights and user-friendly grips, are ideal for enthusiasts and serious bow hunters.
+The best performance is meant for high-end spin-cast reels and hybrid arrows made of carbon and fiberglass.

 Pro Tip: If your commitment is uncertain in the long run, start with inexpensive gear and learn to progress as your skills and interest in bow fishing increase.